 If you’re a cable or satellite customer, but you don’t have DirecTV, there’s another option for watching Star Wars Rebels: Straight from the source.
 Head over to Disney’s XD page, sign in with your cable or satellite provider (assuming you pay for a package that gets the XD channel), and voilà!
 You’re now able to watch every Rebels episode ever aired, save the four “shorts” released in 2014 ahead of the series premiere.

 Now that we’ve covered all of the (extremely limited) options for streaming Star Wars content, let’s move on to the most feasible method: Just buying it.
 If you’re a big fan, purchasing the films digitally isn’t such a bad idea — if you’re going to watch them every year in anticipation of the newest release, the investment will eventually pay off.
 If not, well, you don’t really have a choice — although sites like iTunes and Amazon usually offer movie rentals, the first six Star Wars movies are noticeably nowhere to be found (the newest films can be rented in some places).
 Evidently, Disney decided that offering rentals wasn’t in its best interests.

-That said, the Movies Anywhere initiative allows users to watch any Disney films purchased digitally from one platform, regardless of where you buy them — it’s a cool program for library consolidation purposes, though we expect that if you’re buying one movie from Amazon, you probably buy most movies from Amazon.
+That said, the Movies Anywhere initiative allows users to watch any Disney films purchased digitally from one platform, regardless of where you buy them.
+It’s a cool program for library consolidation purposes, though we expect that if you’re buying one movie from Amazon, you probably buy most movies from Amazon.
 Still, with Microsoft recently joining Movies Anywhere, it means you can buy from any of the sites below, with the exception of YouTube, and watch wherever you want.

 YouTube’s Movies section also offers all the official Star Wars content for purchase.
 Despite our earlier comments, you can actually rent some Star Wars films from YouTube — unfortunately, you can only rent Episode VII, Episode VIII, and Rogue One, for between $4 and $6.
 Otherwise, you’ll have to take the plunge and buy.
 As with Amazon, pricing varies between $15 and $20.